-Liberty Media has beneficially owned over 50% of our outstanding common stock since January 2013 and has two executives and one director on our board of directors.
+Liberty Media has beneficially owned over 50% of our outstanding common stock since January 2013 and has two executives and one of its directors on our board of directors.
 Gregory B. Maffei, the President and Chief Executive Officer of Liberty Media, is the Chairman of our board of directors.

 On October 9, 2013, we entered into an agreement with Liberty Media to repurchase\$500,000 of our common stock from Liberty Media.
 On April 25, 2014, we completed the final purchase installment under this share repurchase agreement and repurchased \$340,000 of our shares of common stock from Liberty Media at a price of \$3.66 per share.
-As there were certain terms in the forward purchase contract that could have caused the obligation to not be fulfilled, the instrument was recorded as a liability and was marked to fair value with \$27,023 recorded to Loss on change in value of derivatives within our unaudited consolidated statements of comprehensive income during the three months ended March 31, 2014.
+As there were certain terms in the forward purchase contract that could have caused the obligation to not be fulfilled, the instrument was recorded as a liability and was marked to fair value with \$7,463 and \$34,485 recorded to Loss on change in value of derivatives within our unaudited consolidated statements of comprehensive income during the three and six months ended June 30, 2014, respectively.